 Fixing and flipping homes also takes a lot of work.
 You’ll need to make friends with local contractors to ensure the renovations are professional and you aren’t getting taken advantage of.
 You don’t want to lose all of your earnings to contractors and materials.

 On the other hand, you can invest in a residential property to rent out to tenants.
-This will provide a stable source of passive income, though it means waiting a long time to see a return on your investment.
+This will provide a stable source of passive income, though it does mean waiting a long time to see a return on your investment.
+It is also worth acknowledging that when you are selecting the appropriate tenants to rent your property, there are steps you can take to ensure that you won’t be dealing with any problems in the future.
+Hire a Professional people tracing service to do a background check for further peace of mind.

 With enough rental properties, however, you won’t have to work at all.
 You can earn a handsome income via rent checks.
 This method will also ensure a comfortable retirement.